 PowerShell prompt> Start-CacheCluster

-- Once AppFabric is running, modify your web.config to match your environment's setup:
+Once AppFabric is running, modify your web.config (or, if you are not using the provider in a web application, the appropriate application configuration file) to match your environment's setup:

 <host name="machine_name_running_AppFabric_caching" cachePort="22233"/>